Skip to content

 P60s issued to all pensionersBy 31 May100%100%

-The 2023/24 year continued to provide challenges for NILGOSC and this is reflected in performance falling short of service standards in five areas.
-Service delivery was in line with or exceeded target for the remaining 11 standards (2022/23: 11/16 targets met).
-Sustained high levels of staff turnover and corresponding recruitment and retention challenges all contributed to failure to meet certain service standards, as did the amending McCloud Regulations which were issued one working day ahead of the effective date.
+The 2024/25 year continued to provide challenges for NILGOSC and this is reflected in performance falling short of service standards in six areas.
+Service delivery was in line with or exceeded target for the remaining 10 standards (2023/24: 11/16 targets met).
+Sustained high levels of staff turnover and staff absenteeism significantly contributed to failure to meet certain service standards.

 During those periods when resource cannot match demand, actions which have a monetary impact on members, such as retirement and death benefit payments will be prioritised.
-Two activities fell considerably short of target; the provision of leaver option notifications (53%) and refund quotations (73%).
-The remaining three actions that fell short of target are within 4% of standard.
+Two activities fell considerably short of target; the provision of leaver option notifications (66%) and refund quotations (78%).
+The remaining four actions that fell short of target are within 3% of standard.